Advancing Modern Precision Oncology

 Figure 1: The ImmunoID NeXT Platform represents an end-to-end solution for immuno-oncology and all precision oncology applications.
 It combines the pioneering NeXT assay, sophisticated analytical engines, and quality support to provide researchers with the comprehensive immunogenomic data they need to drive their programs.

-- T-cell receptor (TCR) repertoire composition
+- T-cell receptor (TCR) alpha and beta repertoire composition

 - Neoantigen detection and neoantigen load

-- Human leukocyte antigens (HLA) typing
+- Human leukocyte antigens (HLA) analytics

 - Tumor mutational burden (TMB)